khushi-411/khushi-411.github.io/_posts/2024-05-13-multidim_grids_and_data.md

 rearrangement into 1D arrays while computing.
 We then demonstrated the mechanics of multi-dimensional array processing via various examples like color-to-gray-scale conversion, image blurring, and the naive implementation of matrix multiplication.
-In the upcoming series, learn about the basics of computing architecture and scheduling of the algorithms to optimize our naive matrix multiplication kernel implementation.
+In the upcoming series, we'll learn about the basics of compute architecture and scheduling of the algorithms to optimize our naive matrix multiplication kernel implementation.

 ### **Resources & References**